V-Sekai/manuals/decisions/20211031-play-preprocessed-animations-on-any-vrm-model.md

-# Play preprocessed animations on any VRM model
+# Play preprocessed #animation on any VRM model

 ### Context and Problem Statement